Boys and Girls Club staffer accused of assaulting students

-DUDLEY, MA (WHDH) - Police in Dudley say they are investigating the possible assault of multiple students at the Boys and Girls Club in the town.
+DUDLEY, Mass.
+(WHDH) – Police in Dudley say they are investigating the possible assault of multiple students at the Boys and Girls Club in the town.

 A staff member at the club is accused of assaulting students during a program on Tuesday, according to police.